 Refer students to the Academic Writing Students Booklet to see the main aspects of it.
-In class, if you have computer access, demonstrate the use of the following websites.
-They have been shown this in other classes, so this is a review.
-Assign your students, some practice examples for homework:
+In class, if you have computer access, demonstrate the use of the following website.
+Students may have been shown this in other classes, so this should just be a review.
+Assign your students practice examples for homework: